fabioarciniegas/notes-on-medieval-magic/Readme.md

 # Magic in the Middle Ages

-Course notes from Coursera's University of Barcelona course available at https://www.coursera.org/learn/magic-middle-ages
+Fabio Arciniegas' course notes from Coursera's University of Barcelona course available at https://www.coursera.org/learn/magic-middle-ages

 Medieval European magic is a combination of Roman, Germanic, Judeo Christian and Islamic traditions.